saqqdy/js-cool/README.md

-  appVersion, // Get the app version number getOsVersion, // get the system name and version(deprecated) osVersion, // get the system version compareVersion, // compare the version number size parseUrlParam, // parse url params (key1=value1&key2=value2) getDirParam, // get the URL parameter in the form of a directory
+  appVersion, // Get the app version number getOsVersion, // get the system name and version(deprecated) osVersion, // get the system version browserVersion, // Get the browser name and version compareVersion, // compare the version number size parseUrlParam, // parse url params (key1=value1&key2=value2) getDirParam, // get the URL parameter in the form of a directory